Six SMART Ways to Stay Warm and Cozy This Winter

-Frozen pipes are one of the most common wintertime plumbing issues.
-Frozen pipes not only restrict water flow but can lead to burst pipes that add up to costly repairs.
+Frozen pipes are common wintertime plumbing issues.
+Frozen pipes restrict water flow, but burst pipes add up to costly repairs.

 When water molecules freeze, they expand as they crystallize and take up more space than when they’re in liquid form.
-The freezing ice then gradually pushes water towards the closed faucet, which creates tremendous pressure between the ice and faucet.
-The pipe soon ruptures under pressure in an area with very little or even no ice.
+Freezing ice gradually pushes water towards a closed faucet, which creates tremendous pressure between the ice and faucet.
+The pipe can rupture under pressure in an area with very little or even no ice.

-Have your pipes wrapped in insulation to prevent significant pipe damage and future repairs.
+Wrap your pipes in insulation to prevent significant pipe damage.
 In case of an emergency, make sure everyone in your home knows where the shut-off is.
 To save time and have peace of mind that it’s done correctly, find a certified professional to make sure your pipes and other areas of your home are well-insulated.

 Install storm windows and doors

-Storm doors and windows are extremely energy efficient by sealing in warm air and preventing significant drafts.
+Storm doors and windows are extremely energy efficient, sealing in warm air and preventing significant drafts.
 No, not football drafts or beer on draft — we’re talking about the space between your door and your floor from which warm air escapes and cold air slips through.
-According to the Department of Energy, the average American spends $2,000/year on energy; of this, $200-$400 could be going to waste from drafts, air leaks and openings, and outdated HVAC systems.
-Although they may be a pain to install, storm windows and doors are well worth it in the end.
+According to the Department of Energy, the average American spends $2,000/year on energy; of this, $200-$400 could be waste from drafts, air leaks and openings, and outdated HVAC systems.
+Although they may be a pain to install, storm windows and doors pay for themselves.